kenlasko/k8s-cloud/README.md

 ```

 # Commit Pre-Check
 This repository makes use of [pre-commit](https://pre-commit.com) to guard against accidental secret commits.
+When you attempt a commit, Pre-Commit will check for secrets and block the commit if one is found.
 It is currently using [GitGuardian](https://dashboard.gitguardian.com) [ggshield](https://www.gitguardian.com/ggshield) for secret validation.
 Requires a GitGuardian account, which does offer a free tier for home use.

 ## Requirements
 Requires installation of the following programs: